 More broadly, these trends appear to confirm that despite all the current freedom-and-democracy talk, much of the Islamic world continues to suffer from one particularly severe blind spot when it comes to human liberty.
 And that concerns the acceptance and protection of authentic religious freedom.

 In some cases, the shrinkage of Christians primarily flowed from nationalist animus against particular ethnic groups.
 This largely explains, for instance, the expulsion of Greek Christians from post-World War I Turkey.
-Other Middle-East Christians left because they realized the limited scope for their seemingly genetically-ingrained entrepreneurial skills inside the socialist-corporatist economies established by nationalist caudillos such as Atatürk and Nasser.
+Other Middle Eastern Christians left because they realized the limited scope for their seemingly genetically ingrained entrepreneurial skills inside the socialist-corporatist economies established by nationalist caudillos such as Atatürk and Nasser.

 Nonetheless, it's also true that despite many Middle-Eastern governments' long-standing formal commitments to religious liberty, their willingness to protect non-Muslims' religious freedom has always been limited.
 This ranges from acquiescing in the use of bureaucratic regulations to inhibit 2,000-year-old Christian communities from repairing their churches, failures to stop Christian women from being cajoled into marrying Muslims, ignoring cases of forced conversions, to a barely-disguised reluctance to stop anti-Christian violence.